alexander0042/alexander0042.github.io/index.md

 The developer portal is as close to a one-click deployment as possible!
 All that was required to click "Deploy" from the [serverless repository page](https://serverlessrepo.aws.amazon.com/applications/arn:aws:serverlessrepo:us-east-1:563878140293:applications~api-gateway-dev-portal), and a series of resources are created to handle the webpage, sign in, usage, and monitoring!
 The only issues I ran into were making sure that my S3 bucket names were not too long and using the CloudFront [Invalidate](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Invalidation.html) tool to check how new content looks!

+## Website Access

+To provide an easy front-end to this API, I setup a vue.js website <https://weather.pirateweather.net> based off of [weather-vue](https://github.com/krestaino/weather-vue).
+This project was the ideal framwork, since it already relied on the Dark Sky API for forecast data, and was well documented and easy to work with.
+I (modified the source](https://github.com/alexander0042/weather-vue) to use Pirate Weather, as well as adding minutely and hourly forecast data!

+The static webpage is built using vue and chart.js, integrated together following [this comment](https://stackoverflow.com/questions/55684836/how-to-update-a-chart-using-vuejs-and-chartjs) (check out the ForecastMinute.vue file in the repository for my implementation).
+The page relies on a [back-end server](https://github.com/alexander0042/weather-api), which didn't require any modifications beyond using a Dockerfile to run on Heroku.
+I added the line:

+`RUN sed -i 's/api.darksky.net/api.pirateweather.net/g' <file path>` to the Dockerfile, where `<file path>` is the path to the node.js Dark Sky module (ex. `/app/node_modules/dark-sky/dark-sky-api.js`.

 ## Next Steps
 While this service currently covers almost everything that the Dark Sky API does, I have a few ideas for future improvements to this service!
 1. Text Summaries.
 First and foremost, this is the largest missing piece.
 Dark Sky [open-sourced](https://github.com/darkskyapp/translations) their translation library, so my plan is to build off that to get this working.
 All the data is there, but it's a matter of writing the logics required to go from numerical forecasts to weather summaries.
 2. Documentation.
 While the archived Dark Sky API [documentation](https://web.archive.org/web/20200723173936/https://darksky.net/dev/docs) is great for now, the AWS API Gateway has a number of tools for adding my own documentation, which would make everything clearer and more accessible.
-3. Historic (Time Machine) Requests.
-Now that the AWS HRRR bucket saves results in [Zarr](https://registry.opendata.aws/noaa-hrrr-pds/), I'm interested to see if this provides fast enough response times to read data directly from the bucket, without requiring the complicated NetCDF transformation I am doing here.
-This could both reduce the processing load for the forecast service, but also allow for historic data to be extracted.
-Another alternative is using the [GDAL](https://gdal.org/drivers/raster/grib.html) S3 and grib drivers to read typical grib files off of S3.
-I tried using this for forecasts initially, but found it to be too slow for time-series data.
-However, since historic requests are only accessing a handful of time steps, it might be fast enough for this application!
-4. Additional sources.
+3. Additional sources.
 The method developed here is largely source agnostic.
 Any weather forecast service that delivers data using grib files that wgrib2 can understand (all the primary ones) is theoretically capable of being added in.
 The NOAA North American Mesoscale [NAM](https://www.ncdc.noaa.gov/data-access/model-data/model-datasets/north-american-mesoscale-forecast-system-nam) model would provide higher resolution forecasts out to 4 days (instead of the 2 days from HRRR).
 The [Canadian HRDPS Model](https://weather.gc.ca/grib/grib2_HRDPS_HR_e.html) is another tempting addition, since it provides data at a resolution even higher than HRRR (2.5 km vs. 3.5 km)!
 The [European model](https://www.ecmwf.int/en/forecasts/datasets/catalogue-ecmwf-real-time-products) would be fantastic to add in, since it often outperforms the GFS model; however, the data is not open, which would add a significant cost.